RVirmoors/rolypoly/py/README.md

     python roly.py

-(will automatically preload `models/last.pt`) and save your performance.
+(will automatically preload `models/last.pt`), and save your performance.
 Then:

     python roly.py --offline

-(will automatically use `takes/last.csv`) to train and then save your new model to `models/last.pt`
+(will automatically use `takes/last.csv`) to train and then save your new model to `models/last.pt`.

-annnnd repeat.
+...annnnd repeat.